Many executive job seekers don’t understand that job search doesn’t look or work quite the way it used to.

 1. Writing or updating your executive resume is NOT step one.

 The biggest mistake executive job seekers make is writing their resume with no clear career targeting.
-That is to say, they don’t determine at the start of their job search which companies offer them a good mutual fit.
+That is to say, they don’t determine at the start of their job search which companies offer them a mutual good fit.

 It serves to qualify you as a potential candidate – both in personal character and in skill sets.
 Your resume should make people reading about you feel compelled to want to meet you and learn more.

-Recruiters and hiring decision makers assessing you through your resume (or LinkedIn profile and other career marketing materials) don’t have time to sift through irrelevant information.
+Recruiters and hiring decision makers assessing you through your resume (or LinkedIn profile and other personal marketing materials) don’t have time to sift through irrelevant information.
 They need to quickly and clearly see your ROI and good-fit qualities for them.

 Step one in executive job search is targeting several companies and researching what you can do for them right now to meet their needs.

 Then you’ll be ready to work on personal branding and creating a resume that’s a knockout.

 2. Relying entirely on executive recruiters limits your possibilities.

 They may be recruiting for your target companies or know about opportunities that will be a good fit for you.